-Fortress Investment Group LLC (FIG), the first publicly traded private-equity and hedge fund manager in the U.S., said first-quarter profit fell 45 percent on lower management fees and incentive income.
+Fortress Investment Group LLC (FIG:US), the first publicly traded private-equity and hedge fund manager in the U.S., said first-quarter profit fell 45 percent on lower management fees and incentive income.

 Fortress joins Blackstone Group LP and Och-Ziff Capital Management Group LLC in reporting falling profit as financial markets pause amid the sovereign debt crisis in Europe.
 Fortress is under the leadership of co-founder Randal Nardone after former chief executive officer Daniel Mudd resigned in January amid a government lawsuit stemming from his tenure as the chief of mortgage financing company Fannie Mae.